-Professional visit copay \$15
+Professional visit copay \$30

 - SaveOnSP Specialty Pharmacy Cost Share Offset Program Certain specialty drugs may be included in SaveOnSP, a specialty pharmacy cost share offset program.
 See the list of SaveOnSP-eligible drugs located at www.premera.com/saveonsp.
 Drugs included in the program have a 30% coinsurance, however, if you choose to enroll in the SaveOnSP program, your cost share will be covered in full by the program.
 Participation in the program is voluntary.
 If you choose not to enroll in the SaveOnSP program, you will be responsible for the 30% coinsurance of the associated medication in the program.
 The program does not apply if the drug is administered under the medical benefits. - Deductible.
-The total allowed amount you pay in each year before this plan starts to make payments for your covered healthcare costs.
-You pay down each deductible separately with each claim that applies to it.
+The total allowed amount you pay in each year for in-network and out-of-network providers' care combined before this plan starts to make payments for your covered healthcare costs.
+You pay down the deductible with each claim.